ethereum/EIPs/EIPS/eip-signTypedData.md

 <!-- A short (~200 word) description of the technical issue being addressed. -->

-This is a standard for hashing and signing of typed structured data as opposed to bytestrings.
+This is a standard for hashing and signing of typed structured data as opposed to jsut bytestrings.
+It includes a

+* theoretical framework for correctness of encoding functions,
-* A specification of structured data similar to and compatible with Solidity structs.
+* specification of structured data similar to and compatible with Solidity structs,
-* A safe hashing algorithm for instances of those structures.
+* safe hashing algorithm for instances of those structures,
-* Safe inclusion of those instances in the set of signable messages.
+* safe inclusion of those instances in the set of signable messages,
-* A new RPC call `eth_signTypedData`.
+* new RPC call `eth_signTypedData`,
-* An optimized implementation of the hashing algorithm in EVM.
+* optimized implementation of the hashing algorithm in EVM, and
-* An extension to the Solidity language.
+* an extension to Solidity's `keccak256` builtin function.

 ## Motivation